markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 `git commit` is the command that will take everything in staging and commit it, but there's an extra piece we should make sure we have: `-m "message"`.
 This is how we can attach a helpful message to our commits.

-> **Pro-Tip:** Every commit should include a message to explain what this particular change to the code is doing.
+> **Pro Tip:** Every commit should include a message to explain what this particular change to the code is doing.

 On your first commit, however, Git may ask you to identify yourself: